* Stocks gain, gold slips as EU bank worries fade

 It is not just around Europe that there are concerns.

 Singapore’s main index went flat after the city-state reported a surprise 0.8 percent annualised contraction in economic activity for the second quarter, led by a steep drop in manufacturing.

-The first batch of quarterly earnings has not been especially auspicious, and many of the major U.S. banks report this week, along with big tech names, including Intel Corp , Yahoo Inc, eBay Inc and Google Inc .
+The first quarterly earnings have not been especially auspicious and many of the major U.S. banks report earnings this week, along with big tech names, including Intel Corp, Yahoo Inc, eBay Inc and Google Inc.